 Susannah’s Literary Snapshots are captivating vignettes of information.
 Each snapshot is filled with nuggets of literary gold and takes the reader on an armchair tour of a significant literary location or profile of an author’s life.

-Succinct for easy reading, written in Susannah’s breezy style and fascinatingly interesting, each Literary Snapshot is available for immediate download.
+Succinct for easy reading, written in Susannah’s breezy style and fascinatingly interesting, each Literary Snapshot is available for immediate download after purchasing.

 Around the World in 30 Classics